loopbackio/loopback-next/SECURITY.md

 If you are sending us any logs as part of the report, then make sure to redact any sensitive data from them.

+## Escalation

+If you do not receive an acknowledgement of your report within 6 business days, or if you cannot find a private security contact for the project, you may escalate to the OpenJS Foundation CNA at `security@lists.openjsf.org`.

+If the project acknowledges your report but does not provide any further response or engagement within 14 days, escalation is also appropriate.